Proximify/h-index-reader/README.md

 # Solution

 h-index-reader provides a reliable way of accessing h-index information of an author by using multiple different information sources and libraries.
-Besides, it offers an option to use proxies so that information providers cannot block the bots.

 # Getting Started